ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/shared-storage.rst

     initializing bitmap (16 KB) to all zero
     Writing meta data...
-    New drbd meta data block successfully created.
+    New drbd meta data block successfully created. success

     [root@pcmk-1 ~]# modprobe drbd
     [root@pcmk-1 ~]# drbdadm up wwwdata

       --==  Thank you for participating in the global usage survey  ==-- The server's response is:

-    you are the 801th user to install this version
+    you are the 25212th user to install this version

 We can confirm DRBD's status on this node: